 I’m a big believer in traveling to new places, and hoarding experiences instead of material objects.
 Does this mean that I do nothing but travel?
-Unfortunately, no.

 But, it does mean that when given the chance I love a weekend getaway to somewhere new and magical.

 One of my favorite ways to accomplish this on the fly utilizes a website called Hipcamp.
 Think of it as the Airbnb of camping, and a way to have access to campsites that would normally be largely unavailable to the public (that’s you).